-Cryptkeeper – An Easy Way To Encrypt And Decrypt Folder or Directory In Linux
+Cryptkeeper – An easy way to Encrypt & Decrypt Folders or Directories in Linux

 Your personal documents are stored in Linux system and you want to encrypt the documents (protect the folder with password) to avoid anyone to access the folder without a password.
 If someone gain your system access, still you can defense the personal documents.

-In Linux few good applications are available for this purpose (I got the application lists, after spent some times with Google).
-Today we are going to show you about Cryptkeeper and remain will teach you later when times come.
+In Linux few good applications are available for this purpose (I got the application lists, after spent some time with Google).
+Today we are going to show you about Cryptkeeper.

 Please make a note, if you ever forgot the password, you cannot recover the data because it uses very strong encryption.